Follow the step by step process or choose what situation that best describes you:

 If you graduated from a foreign law school with an L.L.M. degree prior to August 1, 2005, you are eligible to sit for the North Carolina bar exam.
 Otherwise, foreign-educated applicants are not eligible to take the bar exam.

 The North Carolina Board of Law Examiners has past bar exams posted on its website that may help you prepare for the state’s bar exam.
-The National Conference of Bar Examiners website also has free information to help you get ready to take the Multistate Bar Examination (MBE) portion of the test.
+As of February 2019, North Carolina administers the Uniform Bar Exam (UBE).
+The National Conference of Bar Examiners website has free information to help you get ready to take the Multistate Bar Examination (MBE), Multistate Essay Exam (MEE), and Multistate Performance Test (MPT).
 If you would like to take a paid, formal bar review course, options in North Carolina include:

 The application to take the North Carolina Bar Exam is in electronic format, available online.
 However, it must be printed and mailed to the North Carolina Board of Law Examiners’ office.
 To start the application process, completed the National Conference of Bar Examiners Online Character & Fitness Application.
 The Certificate of Moral Character Forms must be completed in duplicate by four references you list in question #33 and mailed by those references to the Office within 30 days.
 These forms must also be notarized.